Table of Contents

 A recent study by The National Health and Medical Research Council (NHMRC’s) regarding the safety and effectiveness of Water Fluoridation concluded that fluoridation provides a safe and efficient method of reducing tooth decay.

-A few include the World Health Organization, the Australian Medical Association, and the Australian Dental Association.
+A few include the World Health Organisation, the Australian Medical Association, and the Australian Dental Association.

 How do I treat fluorosis, or what can a dentist near me do to treat fluorosis?